FAQ

 A mouse jiggler is a tool that automatically sends mouse input to a computer to simulate activity.
 Users use mouse jigglers for a variety of tasks such as preventing their computer from sleeping or satisfying applications that require periodic input.

-To set up TinyPilot to act as a mouse jiggler, connect to your device over SSH and run the following commands:
+To add the mouse jiggler script, connect to your device over SSH and run the following commands:

-Running the above command will cause your TinyPilot to move the mouse cursor every three minutes.
+The mouse jiggler will cause your TinyPilot to move the mouse cursor every three minutes.